MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 ## Preparing and running real-world tests

 Every application is unique in terms of data characteristics and performance requirements.
-As a result, it’s somewhat difficult to come up with a single, universal list of steps that would be sufficient to prepare and run a representative, real-world benchmark in an arbitrary database environment.
+As a result, it’s difficult to come up with a single, universal list of steps that would be sufficient to prepare and run a representative, real-world benchmark in an arbitrary database environment.

 The ideas presented in this section are intended to make performance testing projects a little easier.